mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 One important point to keep in mind is that the gradient is an operator that takes as input a multivariate function and produces a vector field.

 Now let's discuss divergence.
 In contrast to the gradient, the divergence operator takes as input a vector field and produces a multivariate function.
-That is, given a vector field $$\boldsymbol{v}(\boldsymbol{x})$$, the divergence $$\nabla \cdot \boldsymbol{v}(\boldsymbol{x})$$ produces a scalar field.
-More specifically, the divergence at some point $$x$$ within a vector field intuitively describes how much "flow" is coming into and out of $$x$$ where the flow is described by the vectors in the vector field surrounding $$x$$.
+That is, given a vector field $$\boldsymbol{v}(\boldsymbol{x})$$, the divergence at point $$\boldsymbol{x}$$, denoted $$\nabla \cdot \boldsymbol{v}(\boldsymbol{x})$$  is a scalar that is computed from the vectors that are nearby $$\boldsymbol{x}$$ in the vector field.
+What does the divergence describe?
+Intuitively, the divergence at $$\boldsymbol{x}$$ describes how much "flow" is coming into and out of $$\boldsymbol{x}$$ where the flow is described by the vectors in the vector field nearby $$\boldsymbol{x}$$.

 For example, in the following figure we depict three scenarios of a point $$\boldsymbol{x}$$ within a vector field.
-In the left-hand figure, there is more "flow" coming out of the point than into the point.
-The divergence at this point $$\boldsymbol{x}$$ is positive because flow is "diverging" away from $$\boldsymbol{x}$$.
-In the center figure, there is more "flow" into $$\boldsymbol{x}$$ than going away from $$\boldsymbol{x}$$ and thus, the divergence at this point is negative.
-Finally, in the right-hand figure, there is an equal amount of flow going into and out of $$\boldsymbol{x}$$ and thus, the divergence at this point is zero.
+In the left-hand figure, there is more "flow" coming out of the point than into the point and thus, the divergence at this point is positive because flow is "diverging" away from the point.
+In the center figure, there is more "flow" into the point than going away from the point and thus, the divergence at this point is negative.
+Finally, in the right-hand figure, there is an equal amount of flow going into and out of the point and thus, the divergence is zero.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DivergenceAtPoint.png" alt="drawing" width="500"/></center>

 Finally, we come back to the Laplacian.
-Given a continuous, multivariate function $$f$$, the Laplacian is now simply the divergence of $$f$$'s gradient.
-In the figure below, we have a 2-variate function $$f$$ (top), with its gradient vector field depicted in the bottom left.
-As you can see, the vectors point in the direction where $$f$$ is increasingly most steeply at any given point.
+Given a continuous, multivariate function $$f$$, the Laplacian is simply the divergence of $$f$$'s gradient:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/LaplacianExample.png" alt="drawing" width="500"/></center>

 Intuitively, what does the Laplacian describe?
 Well, following our understanding that $$f$$'s gradient provides vectors that point in $$f$$'s direction of steepest ascent with magnitude proportional to its steepness, we see that the "flow" at any point in this vector field will correspond to how much the steepness of $$f$$ is changing.
-If at some point $$\boldsymbol{x}$$, the steepness is not changing -- that is, we're $$\boldsymbol{x}$$ is located at a steady incline or a steady decline -- then the divergence at $$\boldsymbol{x}$$ will be zero.
+If at some point, $$\boldsymbol{x}$$, the steepness is not changing -- that is, $$\boldsymbol{x}$$ is located at a steady incline or a steady decline -- then the divergence of the gradient at $$\boldsymbol{x}$$ will be zero.
 That is, the Laplacian will be zero.
 On the other hand, if at $$\boldsymbol{x}$$, the steepness is shrinking or growing -- for example, because we're close to a local maximum/minimum -- then the divergence (i.e. Laplacian) will be either large or small (large if we're approaching a minimum and small if we're approaching a maximum).

 Said succintly, the Laplacian tells us how much the steepness is changing.
 It's the analogue to the second derivative for a continuous, single-variate function!